 When it comes to sheet metal, many often think of the metal used to create roofs or other simple metal fixtures.
-However, if you truly pay attention to sheet metal in Canada, you can plainly see that there is a variety of different types of sheet metal, everything from ornamental sheet metal like cupolas and balustrades for more historic buildings to doors and other components.
+However, if you truly pay attention to sheet metal in the USA, you can plainly see that there is a variety of different types of sheet metal, everything from ornamental sheet metal like cupolas and balustrades for more historic buildings to doors and other components.

 That’s why the team of sheet metal design, fabrication, and installation experts from Heather & Little have collected some important information for you here about precisely what sheet metal is, and the variety and styles of sheet metal on the market!

 In the simplest of terms, sheet metal is one of the many shapes and forms that metal can be bought and used for in a variety of applications.
 Often, sheet metal is categorized based on thickness.
 However, the manufacturing process can be more complex than you might think, especially when considering the type of metal one is working with.
 Some of the most common metals used in the sheet metal formation process include aluminum, copper, stainless steel, carbon steel, and more.